-As organizations increasingly rely on self-service and interactive kiosks to reduce staffing demands, move lines quickly, and keep patrons and employees safe in the age of COVID-19, they must also think carefully about the range of transactions a kiosk can handle.
+As organizations increasingly rely on self-service and interactive kiosks to reduce staffing demands and move lines quickly, they must also think carefully about the range of transactions a kiosk can handle.

 Fortunately, ID authentication technology is expanding the range of capabilities for kiosks, making it possible for these unstaffed stations to help patrons with enrollment, check-in and check-out, building access, cash transactions, and more.